 - Confusion or misunderstandings may occur when an employer works with more than one campus office on the same issue and this serves to undermine the focus on generating viable employment opportunities for students.

 - Career Services may have an existing relationship with the employer or the specific individual who contacted you, or may wish to expand its relationship to enhance student opportunities.
 By contacting Career Services, you can facilitate appropriate follow-up and help develop future prospects.

 - Selecting only certain candidates to present to an employer may set unreasonable expectations for both employers and students.
 Employers may come to expect that every student who submits an application meets all of their qualifications.
 Students, in turn, may develop a sense that they will be “placed” or “matched” with a job once they graduate.
 These expectations are inconsistent with Career Services’ goal of teaching students to process of personal and professional exploration and development, skills they will use across their lifetime.

 We appreciate your assistance in assuring an employment process that’s free from discrimination and provides equal opportunities to all qualified students.

-Please contact Career Services with any questions or concerns – and, of course, any job or internship leads from employers.
+Please contact LEEP Career Development Office with any questions or concerns – and, of course, any job or internship leads from employers.